-When a course is repeated to alleviate a substandard grade, only the last grade and its units will be used in computing the student's grade point average.
+When a course is repeated to alleviate a substandard grade, the previous grade will be disregarded in computing the student's grade point average.
 The substandard grade will remain on the student's transcript with a notation that the course has been repeated.